2022 Cypriot archiepiscopal election: Positions of the candidates

-The fundamental question in the power relations between the candidates is the relationship to be maintained in the question of the autocephaly of the Ukrainian Church, where the late Archbishop of Cyprus, Chrysostomos II, had ardently defended it, condemning explicitly the Russian invasion of Ukraine and opposing Russian attempts to interfere in other Orthodox Churches, including the Church of Cyprus.
+The fundamental question in the power relations between the candidates was the relationship to be maintained in the question of the autocephaly of the Ukrainian Church, where the late Archbishop of Cyprus, Chrysostomos II, had ardently defended it, condemning explicitly the Russian invasion of Ukraine and opposing Russian attempts to interfere in other Orthodox Churches, including the Church of Cyprus.
 Before he died, he opposed the Metropolitans of Limassol and Morphou saying they were not "sane" and calling them "protestants" for their refusal to concelebrate with him, despite the fact that he was their hierarchical superior.

-Metropolitan George of Paphos is a long-time friend of Ecumenical Patriarch Bartholomew I. From the beginning of the question of the autocephaly of the Ukrainian Church, he supported the decision taken by the Ecumenical Patriarchate.

-The same goes for the Metropolitan of Constantias, Basil, who has also always maintained privileged relations with the Ecumenical Patriarchate and the Church of Greece.
+Metropolitan George of Paphos was a long-time friend of Ecumenical Patriarch Bartholomew I. From the beginning of the question of the autocephaly of the Ukrainian Church, he supported the decision taken by the Ecumenical Patriarchate.
+The same was true for the Metropolitan of Constantias, Basil, who had also always maintained privileged relations with the Ecumenical Patriarchate and the Church of Greece.
 He declared to be one of the candidates that the late Chrysostomos II would have liked to see succeed him.

-Metropolitan Athanasios of Limassol is one of the candidates of the pro-Russian Church faction; he had already stood for election in 2006 and lost to Chrysostomos II.
-A strong presence of Russian oligarchs in Limassol reinforces its links with the Kremlin.
-He had a Russian-style church built in Cyprus to cater to Russian pilgrims and tourists, who are an important part of his income, at least until the sanctions against Russia.
+Metropolitan Athanasios of Limassol was one of the candidates of the pro-Russian Church faction; he had already stood for election in 2006 and lost to Chrysostomos II.
+A strong presence of Russian oligarchs in Limassol reinforced its links with the Kremlin.
+He had a Russian-style church built in Cyprus to cater to Russian pilgrims and tourists, who were an important part of his income, at least until the sanctions against Russia.

-The Metropolitan of Tamassos, Isaiah, is also a candidate close to the Russian government; he studied in Russia, where he developed relationships with financial and ecclesiastical actors in Russia.
+The Metropolitan of Tamassos, Isaiah, was also a candidate close to the Russian government; he studied in Russia, where he developed relationships with financial and ecclesiastical actors in Russia.
 He, like the Metropolitan of Limassol, had a Russian-style church built with the money of a Russian oligarch and was even rebuked by Chrysostomos II when he officiated a liturgy in honor of Tsar Nicolas II, who is not recognized as a saint by the Church of Cyprus, in Russian liturgical vestments.

-The Metropolitan of Kykkos, Nicephorus, defends a pro-Russian Church position; he opposed the autocephaly of the Ukrainian Church with the metropolitans of Limassol and Tamassos.
+The Metropolitan of Kykkos, Nicephorus, defended a pro-Russian Church position; he opposed the autocephaly of the Ukrainian Church with the metropolitans of Limassol and Tamassos.
 He had lost the archbishopric elections of 2006 against Chrysostomos II.
 The latter accused him, along with the other two metropolitans, of serving the interests of Russia for personal matters and not for the good of Orthodoxy and to be "protestants".

-The Metropolitan of Morphou, meanwhile, is known for his many stances, claiming to find prophecies of the COVID-19 pandemic in Asterix, for example, or that anal sex leads to children becoming homosexuals.
-He support the Russian invasion of Ukraine stating that "a war must be fought to purge the children of the devil".
+The Metropolitan of Morphou, meanwhile, was known for his many stances, claiming to find prophecies of the COVID-19 pandemic in Asterix, for example, or that anal sex lead to children becoming homosexuals.
+He supported the Russian invasion of Ukraine stating that "a war must be fought to purge the children of the devil".